 1. Single Item Food Drive: Limit the number of food items you collect to one or two items, such as canned salmon or tuna.
 That way you will end up with a large number of the same item which makes it much easier for a soup kitchen to distribute equitably among clients.
 Need help in making a flier, or publicizing your food drive?
 Click here.

-2. Wholesale Food Drive: Write your favorite Kosher food vendors and let them know you are collecting food for Masbia in honor of your Bar/Bat Mitzvah, and ask them to make a donation.
+2. Wholesale Food Drive (By the Case): Write your favorite Kosher food vendors and let them know you are collecting food by the case to feed the needy at Masbia in honor of your Bar/Bat Mitzvah, and ask them to make a donation.
 You can also try your local supermarkets.
 Click here to see examples of a letter you can write and other tools.

-3. DIY Packages: Choose a food you particularly like, or if your Bat or Bar Mitzvah falls close to a Jewish holiday, choose a traditional holiday food, and collect the ingredients to make that dish (challah, kugel, babka, hamentaschen, etc.).
+3. DIY Ingredient Packages: Choose a food you particularly like, or if your Bat or Bar Mitzvah falls close to a Jewish holiday, choose a traditional holiday food, and procure the ingredients to make that dish (challah, kugel, babka, hamentaschen, etc.).
 Remember, stick to recipes that call for mostly shelf-stable ingredients, such as flour, sugar, salt, oil, jam, peanut butter, etc. Then create individual bags with those ingredients which can be distributed to clients.
-Click here for more tools.
+Click here for more information about this option.

 Bake Sales - MASBIA'S CHOICE: